-When you arrive, please take off your shoes, silence your phone, and meet the teacher on duty.
+When you arrive, please take off your shoes, silence your phone, and meet the teacher.
 We will show you where to roll out your mat, or make some room for you if the class is busy.
 We will guide you through basic breathing practice, and Sun Salutes (suryanamaskar); then you will be asked to practice your own without guidance.
 You learn by doing with the guidance of the teacher, and repeating it on your own - that's it.
 You are not expected to know the sequence - we will help you learn it if you are consistent and come regularly.
 There are opportunities to ask questions and to get our advice/guidance throughout every class you take with us.

 New Mysore style Ashtanga students, regardless of their fitness level or years of prior yoga practice should expect to practice for roughly 45-60 minutes at first, gradually increasing their mental and physical capacity over time to memorize a flowing practice sequence of approximately 90+ minutes.

-Students are highly recommended to devote at least three Mysore or Led classes a week in order to fully experience the transformative power of Ashtanga yoga practice.
+Students are highly recommended to devote a minimum of three Mysore or Led classes a week in order to fully experience the transformative power of Ashtanga yoga practice.
 Making your practice a regular occurrence, at a regular time, also allows the teacher to better assess your progress, and be able to make informed decisions on how you might best move along.
 Repetition and consistency with your practice helps you become part of our community and experience the support of teachers and fellow students.
 Yin Yoga is a great counterpart to the yang style of Ashtanga yoga, and we highly recommend you attend these classes,too, to balance your body and mind.

 Repetition is key!
 Over time, students learn to memorize their posture sequences, and make time to practice regularly several days a week.
 There will be periods of time when new postures (whether those in the traditional sequences OR those that the teachers feel will be most therapeutic for your particular body/mind) Postures are "added" to your existing sequence every few days/weeks as you become a more consistent practitioner.
 There will be times when you will simply work on more deeply integrating what you’ve already learned, making "friends" with the postures and your practice!

 We utilize a trauma-informed, consent-based and compassionate visual, verbal and hands-on transmission method.
 But, sometimes students with touch sensitivity may not be comfortable with the hands-on transmission of Ashtanga Yoga.
 And, that's OK!
 Please talk to our teachers about your needs.
-Again, our goal is for students to develop their own yoga self-practice, one ultimately guided by their own inner wisdom; we will work with you in the way that serves you best, to help make that happen.
+Again, our goal is for students to develop their own yoga self-practice, one ultimately guided by their own inner wisdom and self-empowerment; we will work with you in the way that serves you best, to help make that happen.

 Mysore instruction is semi-private instruction within a community setting.
 Students are sharing the facilitation of a single teacher, sometimes in a room filled to capacity with other students, some of whom require a high level of instruction, some none at all.
 Cultivate patience for your teacher and your fellow practitioners.
 Waiting your turn, and watching quietly is a good way to learn.
 As you develop a deeper student/teacher relationship over time, you will develop the self-confidence and assurance to practice without their help - that is, you will not need the same level of attention from the teacher as when you first started, although the teacher will always help you when you desire their help.
 Eventually, the practice becomes your teacher!
 Our goal is to help our students develop a self-empowered yoga practice.
 The freedom to do your yoga asana practice within the supportive community of fellow-Mysore students without much involvement with the teacher is a sign that you are developing a deeper, more integrated and advanced yoga practice.
 That you are learning who you are and what you are!